davidsilvasmith/vexti-website-2024/index.md

     <h2 style="color: #243B55; font-size: 2.4em; margin-bottom: 20px;">About Our Company</h2>
     <p style="line-height: 1.8; font-size: 1.2em; color: #333;">
         Established on <strong>April 13, 2015</strong>, Vexti LLC offers tailored family office services that align with entrepreneurial vision and strategic investments.
+We help families with over ten million in investable assets.
 We specialize in
         <strong>technology, real estate, and innovative startups</strong>, empowering sustainable
         and impactful growth.
     </p>